David McCallum

-David Keith McCallum (19 September 1933 – 25 September 2023) was a Scottish actor, musician, and recording artist.
-After varied film roles in his native Britain, he gained wide recognition in the 1960s for playing secret agent Illya Kuryakin on the American television series The Man from U.N.C.L.E (1964–68), a role that earned him nominations for two Primetime Emmy Awards and a Golden Globe Award.
+David Keith McCallum (19 September 1933 – 25 September 2023) was a Scottish actor and musician.
+After varied film roles in his native Britain, he gained wide recognition in the 1960s for playing secret agent Illya Kuryakin on the American television series The Man from U.N.C.L.E.
+(1964–1968), a role that earned him nominations for two Primetime Emmy Awards and a Golden Globe Award.

-His other notable television roles include Simon Carter in Colditz (1972–74) and Steel in Sapphire & Steel (1979–82).
-Beginning in 2003, McCallum gained renewed international popularity for his role as NCIS chief medical examiner Dr. Donald "Ducky" Mallard in the CBS television series NCIS, which he played for 20 seasons until his death in 2023.
-In film roles, McCallum notably appeared in The Great Escape (1963), and as Judas Iscariot in The Greatest Story Ever Told (1965).
+In film, McCallum appeared in The Great Escape (1963), and as Judas Iscariot in The Greatest Story Ever Told (1965).
+Television roles included Simon Carter in Colditz (1972–1974) and Steel in Sapphire & Steel (1979–1982).
+From 2003, McCallum played medical examiner Dr. Donald "Ducky" Mallard in the CBS television series NCIS, which he played for 20 seasons until his death in 2023.
 A classically-trained musician and multi-instrumentalist, McCallum also recorded several instrumental pop music albums.

 Early life

-David Keith McCallum was born on 19 September 1933 in Glasgow the second of two sons of orchestral violinist David Fotheringham McCallum and Dorothy McCallum (née Dorman), a cellist.
+He was born on 19 September 1933 in Glasgow, the second son of violinist David and cellist Dorothy McCallum.
 When he was three, his family moved to London for his father to play as the leader of the London Philharmonic Orchestra.
 Early in the Second World War, he was evacuated back to Scotland, where he lived with his mother at Gartocharn by Loch Lomond.

 McCallum won a scholarship to University College School, a boys' independent school in Hampstead, London, where, encouraged by his parents to prepare for a career in music, he played the oboe.
 In 1946, at the age of 13, he began doing boy voices for the BBC radio repertory company.

-Also involved in local amateur drama, at age 17, he appeared as Oberon in an open-air production of A Midsummer Night's Dream with the Play and Pageant Union.
-He left school at age 18 and was conscripted for National Service.
+He attended the Royal Academy of Dramatic Art in London from 1949 to 1951, where Joan Collins was a classmate.
+At age 17, he appeared as Oberon in an open-air production of A Midsummer Night's Dream with the Play and Pageant Union.
+In 1951 he was conscripted for National Service.
 He joined the British Army's 3rd Battalion the Middlesex Regiment, which was seconded to the Royal West African Frontier Force.
-In March 1954, he was promoted to lieutenant.
-After leaving the army he attended the Royal Academy of Dramatic Art in London, where Joan Collins was a classmate.